-In March 2018, the Department of Education published "Working Together to Safeguard Children 2018.
-A guide to inter-agency working to safeguard and promote the welfare of children".
+In December 2023, the Department of Education published 'Working Together to Safeguard Children 2023; A guide to multi-agency working to help, protect and promote the welfare of children'

 Working Together explains what the LA and other organisations should do to safeguard and promote the welfare of children.
-The government has asked all LA's with their partners to write and publish a 'Local Protocol for Assessment'.
+The government has asked all LAs with their partners to write and publish a 'Local Protocol for Assessment'.